 The Weapon Plus] program was a military research operation developed as an offshoot of the Super-Soldier Program.
 The first Weapon Plus program began in 1948, and each new directive was numbered sequentially thereafter.
 It was derived largely from the work of Abraham Erskine and Nathaniel Essex, first in Germany, then in America.
 The Weapon Plus program attempted to trigger a metagene crisis in otherwise genetically non-viable candidates, with successes that at best could be called 'heavily qualified'.
 At worst, the test subjects died horrifically or were hideously mutated.
 Better success was had in attempting to improve the performance of people with comparatively weak metagenetic evolutions.
-Weapon Plus acquired genetic information from metahumans with useful genetic components and injected that sequence into their subjects.
+Weapon Plus acquired genetic information from metahumans and injected that sequence into their subjects.
 The most viable donor genes came from the mutant Logan Howlett, resulting in regenerative capabilities being the most common success among subjects.

-Active Weapon Plus assets were transferred to the operational detachment code-named Stormwatch.
+Weapon Plus assets were typically transferred to the operational detachment code-named Stormwatch.
 The US-SOCOM operated an illegal and covert anti-metahuman combat squad that they rostered with soldiers that had been identified with metagenetic abilities.
-Slade Wilson and Alexander Fairchild were two of the most prominent members of Team 7, active during the late 70s and into the 90s.
+Slade Wilson and Alexander Fairchild were two of the most prominent members of Team 7, active during the 90s.

-Weapon X was a joint DEO/Canadian operation located in Alberta, near Roanoke.
+Weapon X was a highly illegal black-bag joint DEO/Canadian operation located in Alberta, near Roanoke.
 The Canadians had their own metahuman research team: Department K. A mutually beneficial information sharing relationship was proposed and a facility established.
-However, ethicists and researchers objected to the proposed scope of activity and it was, on paper, shuttered.
+However, ethicists and researchers objected to the proposed scope of activity.
+It was eventually shuttered.

 In the early 2000s, the DEO was tasked with developing experimental tech to deal with metahuman threats that law enforcement couldn't address.
 Dr. Bolivar Trask designed the Sentinel autonomous enforcement units, and LexCorp secured the bid to produce them.
 This program was shuttered in 2018 with the amendment Cuba Arms Treaty.

-The DEO maintains a borderline illegal and highly classified program called Task Force: X-ray.
+The DEO maintains a illegal and highly classified program called Task Force: X-ray.
 Colloquially, it is called Suicide Squad.
 Metahuman criminal offenders with violent tendencies are offered a contractual term serving the US government, in exchange for Presidential pardons.
 The assets are considered expendable if their capture threatens to violate the security of the program.